mongodb/mongodbatlas-cloudformation-resources/cfn-resources/network-peering/README.md

 ## Description
 This resource allows you to create, read, update and delete a network peering.
+The NetworkPeering resource will automatically manage the corresponding MongoDB::Atlas::NetworkContainer for the given Project and AWS Region specified.

+The peering resource will either return an existing Atlas network container for a given (ProjectID, AWS Region) pair, or create a new one on the fly and use that for the new peering resource.
+This means that users of VPC Peering should not normally need to ever directly use network container resource.

 ## Attributes & Parameters

 Please consult the [Resource Docs](docs/README.md)

 ## Unit Testing Locally

+Suggested to use a new Project to test the Network Peering resource.
+(Shortcut: `mongocli iam projects create Network-Peering-Test-1` can grab the id)

 The local tests are integrated with the AWS `sam local` and `cfn invoke` tooling features: